evgenii-kuzmin/evgenii-kuzmin.github.io/2013_school.md

 ## Team

-- Students since 5th grade to 11
+- Students from 5th grade to 11
 - Supply manager